How to make cold brew coffee

 What is the difference between cold brew and iced coffee?

-The main difference between cold brew and iced coffee is the way that they’re made:
+The main difference between cold brew and iced coffee is the way they’re made:

 - Iced coffee refers to coffee that has been brewed traditionally and then cooled down by being poured over ice.

-- Cold brew, on the other hand, has a longer brewing process which tends to result in a smoother brew.
+- Cold brew is a longer brewing process that sees the coffee grounds steeped in cold water, resulting in a smoother brew.
 The extended, colder extraction also helps to highlight the sweetness of the coffee.

-Cold brew continues to grow year on year, with the cold brew coffee market predicted to increase by a huge $1.37 billion from 2020 to 2025.
+The popularity of cold brew coffee continues to grow year on year, with the cold brew market predicted to increase by a huge $1.37 billion from 2020 to 2025.

 The pros of brewing cold coffee include: